mrk262/mihailpkg/README.md

 # mihailpkg
- Collection of functions, routines, and libraries that I have written during my PhD
+ A package that contains the functions, routines, and libraries that I have written during my PhD